-Volunteering is a great way to be involved in the Kelsey Museum!
+Becoming a Kelsey Attendant is a great way to be involved with the Kelsey Museum!

 - Family Day

-Volunteering at the Kelsey Museum requires no specific time commitment — it’s a great option if you have a busy schedule but still want to share your love of the ancient world with visitors.
-Training and feedback will be provided for all volunteer positions.
+Being a Kelsey Attendant requires no specific time commitment—it’s a great option if you have a busy schedule but still want to share your love of the ancient world with visitors.
+Training and feedback will be provided for all Kelsey Attendant positions.

-All volunteer positions that involve interaction with the public require the volunteer to be at least 18 years old and to pass a criminal background check.
+All Kelsey Attendant positions that involve interaction with the public require the individual to be at least 18 years old and to pass a criminal background check.

 Docents also interact with visitors in an informal experience called “Ask Me,” where they answer visitors’ questions and offer them insights into the artifacts on display.

-While docents are not paid positions, their time and expertise is invaluable to the Kelsey Museum.
+While docents are not paid, their time and expertise is invaluable to the Kelsey Museum.